GoogleCloudPlatform/functions-framework-cpp/examples/README.md

 ## Creating a Docker image for the examples

 The examples can run in Docker containers.
-To compile them you first need to [create a development image](#create-the-development-image).
-Once that image is available with this image at hand you can create a docker image for any of the examples using:
+Using the development image from above you can create a docker image for any of the examples using:

 ```sh
 docker build  -t my-image -f build_scripts/build-application.Dockerfile \